Into Windows

 UPDATE: These methods don’t work in version 1703 and later versions of Windows 10.
 Refer to our how to get back the classic Personalization window back in Windows 10 guide for the updated method.

-In Windows 7 and Windows 8/8.1, when you right-click on the desktop and click Personalize option, the Personalization window would launch with options to change the theme, wallpaper, screen saver, sound scheme, and window border color.
-It addition to these options, it was possible to quickly navigate to other areas of the Control Panel to change mouse pointer, change desktop icons, and Ease of Access Center right from the Personalization window.
+In Windows 7 and Windows 8/8.1, when you right-click on the desktop and click the Personalize option, the Personalization window launches with options to change the theme, wallpaper, screen saver, sound scheme, and window border color.
+In addition to these options, it was possible to quickly navigate to other areas of the Control Panel to change the mouse pointer, change desktop icons, and Ease of Access Center right from the Personalization window.

 However, in Windows 10, Microsoft wants users to use the updated and redesigned Settings app to personalize the operating system.
 As you have likely discovered by now, the Settings app is nothing but the touch-friendly version of the Control Panel and offers easy access to all settings and options.